-Russia's ambassador to Turkey killed in Ankara shooting
+Russia's ambassador to Turkey assassinated in Ankara

 Story highlights

-Russia's ambassador to Turkey, Andrey Karlov, was seriously wounded in a shooting Monday at an art exhibition in Ankara, Turkey's official Anadolu news agency reported.

-Karlov was giving a speech at the opening ceremony of a photo exhibit when an assailant opened fire, the news agency said.
+• Karlov was giving a speech at the opening ceremony of a photo exhibit when an assailant opened fire.

-Images of the scene showed a body on the ground as a man with a pistol stood nearby.
+• Images of the scene showed a body on the ground as a man with a pistol stood nearby.
 In a caption, The Associated Press news agency described the man with the gun as the attacker.
 CNN has not independently confirmed the identities of the people in the photograph.

+• In a video circulating on social media that shows the shooting, the gunman is heard shouting, "Allahu akbar (God is great).
+Do not forget Aleppo!
+Do not forget Syria!
+Do not forget Aleppo!
+Do not forget Syria!"

+"Get back!
+Get back!" the man can be heard shouting in Turkish as he waves a gun.

+• The shooting occurred a day before diplomats from Turkey, Iran and Russia are scheduled to meet in Moscow to discuss the situation in Aleppo.

-Authorities haven't said who they believe was responsible for the attack.
-Anadolu reported that the gunman had been neutralized.
+• Authorities haven't said who they believe was responsible for the attack.

+• Anadolu reported that the gunman had been neutralized.
 But it was not immediately clear whether the attacker was killed or captured by police.

 The ambassador began his diplomatic career in 1976 and has been the envoy to Turkey since 2013, according to a profile on the website for the Russian Embassy in Ankara.